 Developers can use Xamarin to write native iOS, Android, and macOS apps with a shared C# codebase.
 We provide separate bindings for iOS and Android, as they are different SDKs and have an API that closely matches the underlying system.

-PSPDFKit for iOS includes full-featured bindings for Xamarin/Visual Studio.
+PSPDFKit for macOS includes full-featured bindings for Xamarin/Visual Studio.
 We work closely with Xamarin to provide up-to-date bindings shortly after the regular PSPDFKit releases.
 These bindings allow extensive customization and subclassing.

-You can try the demo by first requesting a demo from our website and then adding the PSPDFKit binary to the Xamarin binding.
+You can try the demo by first requesting it from our website and then adding the PSPDFKit binary to the Xamarin binding.

 In order to build this binding project, you need the following: